OctoBanon-Main/OctoBanon-Main/README.md

 ### About me

 - 18 y.o. developer and system administrator, living somewhere in Russia.
-- Trying to learn TypeScript, Rust and Java.
+- Trying to learn TypeScript, Rust.
 - Currently working on PixCentral

 ### Stats